In this article, we’re reviewing all iPhones in order from oldest to newest.

 Both phones were launched with the iOS 12 operating system.

-Launched in 2018 like the XS and XS Max, the XS was targeted to the entry-level market and was meant to be more affordable than the rest of the line-up.
+Launched in 2018 like the XS and XS Max, the XS was targeted at the entry-level market and was meant to be more affordable than the rest of the line-up.
 It was designed to be a budget option for the iPhone XS.

 It was available in three storage capacities of 64GB, 128GB, and 256GB had 3GB of RAM and a 2.49 GHz hexacore 64-bit CPU.